-- Staff are not to send students out of lesson if they are claiming to be unwell, they should be escorted to the LRC in a break to seek preliminary first aid attention. - Students would only be sent from lesson to the LRC if they have vomited. - Please do not send students to the LRC who claim to have non-head injuries from the previous day. - All head injuries (including those from previous days in case of concussion) must be taken seriously and a level 3 first aider to be called on channel 2 on the radio - For all basic first aid needs (minor cuts/bruises/headaches) the students will visit the LRC during breaks. - LRC will call a level 3 first aider (channel 2) if appropriate.
+- Staff are not to send students out of lesson if they are claiming to be unwell.
+They should be escorted by a peer to the Student Office in a break to seek preliminary first aid attention. - Students would only be sent from lesson to the Student Office if they have vomited. - Please do not send students to the Student Office who claim to have non-head injuries from the previous day. - All head injuries (including those from previous days in case of concussion) must be taken seriously and a level 3 first aider to be called on channel 2 on the radio - For all basic first aid needs (minor cuts/bruises/headaches) the students will visit the Student Office during breaks. - Student Office will call a level 3 first aider (channel 2) if appropriate.